Getting Started

 Refer to the Propagating Tenant Information to Downstream Endpoints sample to see how to create and register pipeline behaviors to propagate the tenant id to downstream endpoints.

-When using multi-tenant mode, timeouts and subscriptions are stored in a single database if the message transport does not provide those features (delayed delivery and publish/subscribe) natively.
+When using multi-tenant mode, subscriptions are stored in a single database if the message transport does not provide native publish/subscribe.

-If these persistence features are used, but a connection builder is not specified, the following exception will be thrown:
+If this persistence feature is used, but a connection builder is not specified, the following exception will be thrown:

-Couldn't find connection string for .
+Couldn't find connection string for {storageType.Name}.
 The connection to the database must be specified using the ConnectionBuilder method.
-When in multi-tenant mode with MultiTenantConnectionBuilder, you must still use ConnectionBuilder to provide a database connection for subscriptions/timeouts on message transports that don't support those features natively.
+When in multi-tenant mode with MultiTenantConnectionBuilder, you must still use ConnectionBuilder to provide a database connection for subscriptions on message transports that don't support this feature natively.

-To specify the connection builder for timeouts or subscriptions, refer to the usage documentation for Microsoft SQL, MySQL, PostgreSQL, or Oracle.
+To specify the connection builder for subscriptions, refer to the usage documentation for Microsoft SQL, MySQL, PostgreSQL, or Oracle.

-When using a transport with both native delayed delivery and native timeouts, this is not required and no exception will be thrown.
+When using a transport with native publish/subscribe, this is not required and no exception will be thrown.

 Installers are not supported